 Make sure you have some hardscape features that you can attach the plants to because this is the best and most attractive way to grow Java Ferns.

-How To Attach Java Ferns to Aquarium Decor
+How To Attach These Plants to Aquarium Decor

 Although you can simply let these plants drift around in the tank, most aquarists grow Java Fern attached to a nice piece of driftwood or rock.
 You can also get creative and attach these plants an aquarium rock like dragonstone.